 Back in Australia, Richmond performed engineering staff duties until he was discharged from the army on 6 March 1946.
 That year he enrolled at the East Sydney Technical College to study sculpture under Lyndon Dadswell.
 In 1948 he won a New South Wales government travelling scholarship.
 He was formally attached to the Royal College of Art, London, but soon set off for the major art centres in Europe.
-Returning to England, he worked as Henry Moore’s assistant until 1951 when he succeeded him as a teacher in sculpture at the Chelsea School of Art.
+Returning to England, Oliffe worked as Moore’s assistant in 1948-50,1954,1956 and 1958.
+In 1956 he succeeded Moore as a teacher in sculpture at Chelsea School of Art in London.
 Although he occasionally helped Moore to work on major pieces, he began to build his own career as a sculptor.
 At the register office, Chelsea, on 22 July 1952 he married Waehlin Fong.

 About 1970, at the time of his aluminium constructions, Richmond produced two quite different bodies of work.
 One comprised intimate little forms carved out of the toughest woods, such as ebony; the other consisted of a series of bronze abstract pieces, cast by means of the lost-wax process from forms manipulated from wax sheets.
 Despite their small size, these exquisite pieces possessed intimations of much larger scale.
 A sense of the monumental had long been a characteristic of Richmond’s work.
 It found dramatic expression in his final series, a collection of massive assemblages in wood, first exhibited at the Commonwealth Art Gallery, London, in early 1976.
 Dadswell was left with a lasting impression of ‘a room filled with towering forms’ and felt as if he were ‘a man amongst the monsters of H. G. Wells’ War of the Worlds’.